Top 5 Carrot Growing Stages You Need to Know for Success

 • Keep an eye on the moisture to stop the seeds from drying out.

-• Thin the seedlings to about two inches apart when they’re two inches tall.
+• Thin the seedlings about two inches apart when they’re two inches tall.
 This stops them from fighting over food.

 Carrot sprouts are not just for eating roots.
 Their greens can be used in salads or as garnishes.
 They add flavour and look nice in dishes.
 It’s key to tell them apart from weeds early on by looking at their leaves.